Tax deductions and exemptions for homeowners

 To claim these tax credits, you need to have made a qualifying improvement during a defined period of time.
 To learn more, see these IRS questions and answers.

 Can you exclude capital gains taxes when you sell a home?

 Yes.
 When you sell your home, you can qualify to exclude up to $250,000 of the capital gain from your taxes when you file as an individual and up to $500,000 when you file as a couple.
 To qualify, you need to meet minimum requirements for the length of time you owned the home as well as the length of time you used it as your primary residence.

 You may also be able to deduct the cost of substantial home improvements from your capital gains.
 The improvements can include the addition of a room, garage, patio, or deck.
 The cost of installing new windows, doors, sidings, and roofs can reduce your gains.
 Upgrading heating and cooling systems, electrical systems, and plumbing can reduce your gains.
 Other improvements count too.
-You will need to keep records of these improvements which meet the government’s standards to qualify for deducting these costs.
+To deduct these costs, you will need to keep records of all improvements that meet the government’s standards.

 Are there other tax deductions for homeowners?

 Yes.
 There are deductions for self-employed people who have a home office.
 Or, you may be able to deduct the cost of home improvements you need to make as the result of a health condition.
 If you rent part of your home to a tenant, you may be able to deduct expenses associated with the rental space.
 The rules for these breaks can be complicated so ask your tax professional whether you qualify.
 You may also qualify for a homestead tax exemption.